JustinByrne/Google-Translate-SC/README.md

 * **Horizontal**: `[google-translate style="horizontal"]`
 * **Vertical**: `[google-translate style="vertical"]`

+### Prevent Translation
+Sections of your WordPress site can be excluded from being translated by adding the `notranslate` class to any html element.

 ## License
 Google Translate SC is licensed under [GNU General Public License v2 (or later)](https://github.com/JustinByrne/Google-Translate-SC/blob/master/LICENSE).